Is it possible to trace a relative of mine who was once a pupil at Chetham’s?

 It is worth pointing out that there were several other schools in the area which were often confused with Chetham’s, and so it is possible that your relative may have attended one of these, in which case we will not be able to help.
 A simple name search is usually sufficient to settle the matter, and we will be pleased to undertake this research on your behalf.
 You are welcome to come to the Library to see the relevant entry, or we are equally happy to send the details out to you.

 Why do I need to make an appointment to use the Library?

-Although we have a lot of books, we have only three full-time members of staff, and although we are anxious to help, we are not always able to stop what we are doing.
-Only about a third of the Library’s holdings are upstairs in the historic presses, and fetching material often requires a trip to one or more of the strongrooms further away in the building.
+We need to check both that we have reader space available when you come, and that the items you want to see are available.
 In addition, the Library is occasionally closed for meetings and events.
 Making an appointment and letting us know what you would like to see means that we can get everything ready for you to get the most out of your visit.

 Does Chetham’s have music books or sheet music?